berkpereira/L-HS/docs/solvers/subspaces/projected_common_directions.md

 We also seek to make this version of the algorithm more general, including variants that do/do not use Hessian information, etc.
 The common thread to all of these methods is that THE FULL GRADIENT IS NEVER USED IN ITSELF IN THE ALGORITHM.

-There are broadly two ideas for how to "define" projected gradients.
-One could use randomisation or refrain from it.
-Suppose that at each iteration our $P_k$ subspace matrix construction makes use of gradient information (in some form) at the previous m iterates.

 ## Some notation

 We use $P_k$ to denote matrices whose column range is contained in the subspace to which we reduce the problem.
 These columns are constructed using problem information (e.g., iterates, projected gradients of the objective, ...).
 We may refer to the orthogonalised basis as $\hat{Q}_k$, through the QR factorisation